The Daring to Dream, the Passion to Inspire and the Grace to Care

 Dungog Agency for Services Australia

-Nina has a Diploma of Community Services Work and has completed her Diploma of Counselling.
-She is also a Justice of the Peace (but only during office hours, 9am-1pm at the DSCC).
+Nina holds a Diploma of Community Services Work and a Diploma of Counselling, and she is a Justice of the Peace (available during office hours, 9am–1pm).
+Her combination of skill, experience, and personal warmth ensures that every person who comes into the Centre feels supported, respected, and heard.

 Max Grieve